CloudCannon/pagefind/README.md

 }
 ```

-To load the data for a result, await the data attribute:
+To load the data for a result, await the data function:

 ```js
 const result = await search.results[0].data();